Teddys09/Netflux_Project/README.md

 # Netflux

-Netlfux is a personal project, which is a new UI built on React/Redux Toolkit of a famous Entertainement's channel.
+Netflux is a personal project, which is a new UI built on React/Redux Toolkit of a famous Entertainement's channel.

 The objective of this project is to highlight my skills with React and an external API .